La Llorona (2019 film): Plot

-The protests continue around the clock, leaving the family essentially trapped in the house.
-Carmen wets the bed during recurring nightmares where she pictures herself as a Kaqchikel woman being chased and abducted with two Kaqchikel children by the military.
-The house is blanketed with flyers of the disappeared from decades earlier; Sara and Alma notice one of the Kaqchikel men on the flyers is among the crowd of protesters.
+The protests continue, essentially trapping the family in the house.
+Carmen wets the bed during recurring nightmares where she is a Kaqchikel woman being abducted with two Kaqchikel children by the military.
+The house is blanketed with flyers of the disappeared from decades earlier; Sara and Alma notice one of the men on the flyers is among the protesters.
 Suspicion grows within Valeriana when she reveals to Alma that nobody in her village appears to know her.

 Valeriana suspects dark magic is at work and attempts to cleanse Monteverde of the evil spirit.
 Later that night, Sara uses her grandfather’s oxygen cylinder to hold her breath longer under the pool.
-Terrified, Monteverde starts shooting Alma while accidentally shooting Sara in the arm.
+Terrified, Monteverde starts shooting Alma, accidentally hitting Sara's arm.
 The house is surrounded by the spirits of the disappeared.
-As he searches around the house, Letona encounters the spirits of two Kaqchikel children who calmly take him away and is not seen again.
+Searching around the house, Letona encounters the two Kaqchikel children's spirits who calmly take him away.
 Valeriana performs a Mayan ceremony while a woman's wailing can be heard.
 Carmen goes into a trance as she is transported back to the nightmare, which are revealed to be Alma's last moments, watching her children drowned by soldiers before being executed herself by Monteverde.
 A distraught Carmen strangles Monteverde in the trance and in reality.

-At Monteverde's funeral, another old general excuses to the bathroom where he hears a woman wailing as the room begins to flood.
+At Monteverde's funeral, an old general excuses himself to the bathroom.
+He hears a woman's wail as the room begins to flood.